 Here you’ll find properties to rent for less than $600 a month or to buy for under $110,000.
 A filling three-course meal in a local restaurant can be had for $10, while a bag of fresh produce grown locally can be got for under $6.

-In all five countries you’ll find fabulous beaches, idyllic rural retreats, and cities where history is thickly layered with stunning architecture and grand museums.
-For each country, our experts have nominated an area they think is particularly worthy of your interest, but ultimately it’s up to you to decide what type of lifestyle you’re after.
+In all these countries you’ll find fabulous beaches, idyllic rural retreats, and cities where history is thickly layered with stunning architecture and grand museums.
+Our experts have nominated an area they think is particularly worthy of your interest, but ultimately it’s up to you to decide what type of lifestyle you’re after.

 You’re guaranteed to find an ideal place for yourself in Europe.
 Though a small continent, it packs in so much diversity that the perfect retirement for you is bound to be hiding somewhere.
 Read on to find it…